lakshit24/lakshit24/README.md

 🎓 I'm a Computer Applications student (graduating in 2022)

-🎨 I'm a self-taught Graphic Designer
+🎨 Also I'm a self-taught Graphic Designer

 ## 👨‍💻 Languages and Tools
 <p align="left">